-Committee has shown that the current rules provide sufficient ways for innovation and has provided information supporting the HWN that wide band FHSS systems do not provide higher rates at low cost.
+In summary, the Committee opposes the changes to the operating rules for FHSS systems as described in the Commission's Notice of Proposed Rule Making in this proceeding.
+The Committee has shown that the current rules provide sufficient ways for innovation7 and has provided information supporting the HWN8 that wide band FHSS systems do not provide higher rates at low cost.
 The Committee also provides analysis supporting its earlier claims that, a) the proposed reduction in transmit power is inadequate to compensate for the increased interference, and that b) increased hopping rates will increase interference potential.